Beckid/CS1101S-DG-Website/README.md

 #### Discussion Group taught by Avenger [Niu Yunpeng](https://comp.nus.edu.sg/~e0134079/).

 ## Main Features
-1. Support file upload / delete for admin users
+1. Support file upload / delete for admin users;
-2. Support file download (only after login in) for other users
+2. Support file download (only after login in) for other users.

 ## Implementation
 PHP was adapted as the server-side language, simple HTML / CSS / JavaScript was adapted as the client-side languages, Bootstrap was adapted as the front-end framework.